 The College adopts English as the medium of instruction.
 All subjects are to be taught in English with the exception of Chinese Language, Chinese as a Secondary Language, Chinese History and Chinese History for Non-Chinese Speaking Students.

-Students in Senior Forms are required to study four core subjects, viz.
-English Language, Chinese Language / Chinese as a Second Language, Mathematics and Citizenship and Social Development (for S4 and S5) / Liberal Studies (for S6), plus two to three electives from a fairly wide variety of subjects.
-These include Biology, Chemistry, Physics, Information and Communication Technology, Economics, Business, Accounting and Financial Studies, Geography, Chinese History, Tourism and Hospitality Studies, Mathematics Extended Part Modules, French, Visual Arts, Physical Education and Music.
+Students in Senior Forms are required to study four core subjects, i.e. English Language, Chinese Language / Chinese as a Second Language, Mathematics and Citizenship and Social Development, plus three electives from a fairly wide variety of subjects.
+These include Biology, Chemistry, Physics, Information and Communication Technology, Economics, Business, Accounting and Financial Studies (Accounting Module / Business Management Module), Geography, History, Chinese History, Tourism and Hospitality Studies, Literature in English, Mathematics Extended Part Modules (M1 &M2), French, Visual Arts, Physical Education and Music.

 The College has implemented a system of keeping a formal record of students’ achievements in the form of Student Learning Portfolios.
 To facilitate proper record keeping, we have upgraded our computer system so that we can keep a track record of individual students’ achievements in electronic form.